 - 1 tablespoon extra virgin olive oil plus additional for drizzling

 - 1 tablespoon turbinado sugar

 - powdered sugar for dusting

 - Make the focaccia dough.
 Combine the flour, water, salt, and 1 tablespoon olive oil in the bowl of a stand mixer and knead until the dough comes into a ball, about 5-6 minutes.
-Add additional water if needed, adding 1 tablespoon water at a time.
 The dough should be soft and elastic but not sticky.
-Cover the dough with plastic wrap and let rest for 2 hours.
+Place the dough in a clean bowl, cover with plastic wrap, and let rest for 2 hours.

 - Preheat oven to 350 degrees F.